jimkang/term-tracker/README.md

 term-tracker
 ==================

-A persistent record of terms used in documents that can be used for TF-IDF analysis or other purposes.The backing store is just a JSON file, which is loaded entirely in memory.
+A persistent record of terms used in documents that can be used for TF-IDF analysis or other purposes.
+The backing store is just a JSON file, which is loaded entirely in memory.
 It's nice and simple and will work for, say, personal blogs, but it's not for gigabytes of data.

 Installation
 ------------